 Talent adds 1 milliliter of 60% sucrose in PBS with 1% Triton X-100 to the pelleted cells.

 Pellet the organoids by centrifugation at 800 x g for 3 min at RT and remove 95% of the supernatant. - Authors, I think we should include this point because we should at least mention that the organoids are centrifuged between step 5.3 and 5.5 here.
 Also, we find that if sections are less than 3, ~3 line points, it results in a choppy video.
 For this section to stand alone, we need to include this point.
 Do you usually perform this step under a UV light as mentioned in the note?
+This is okay to include.
+We usually do a quick check under UV light to confirm that we still have a pellet.

 Transfer a 10 to 20 microliters of the droplet of the remaining suspension to a chambered coverslip and proceed to confocal microscopy [1].